 One of those early claimants was Robert Peary, who said he reached the Pole in 1909.
 While no one knows for sure if this is true, other facts about Peary’s travels are not in question.

 For instance, there’s the fact that he brought his pregnant wife Josephine to northern Greenland in 1893 so that she could give birth to their first child in the Arctic.
-The baby girl, who arrived in September, was the first Caucasian child to be born at that altitude.
+The baby girl, who arrived in September, was the first Caucasian baby to be born at that altitude.

 The baby’s name?
 Marie Ahnighito.
 She was often called the “snow baby” by the media.